Learn how to clean stainless steel with these simple tips that will finally put a shine to your stainless steel appliances and surfaces.

 Note: If I’m dealing with an extra “sticky” situation, (think any touch ups), I’ll go back to step two (Wipe) and repeat the process to step three (Buff).

-6 More Ways How to Clean Stainless Steel Appliances and Surfaces
+Tried and True Products to Help You Clean Stainless Steel Appliances and Surfaces

 Like I said, I’ve found the above process works for me.
 But, if the results aren’t quite what you want, here are some other great solutions that others have found do a good job to clean stainless steel: